 Burt’s Bees Baby – Fair Trade organic items that promote sustainability that are earth-friendly.

 Colored Organics – A company devoted in providing fair wages in fair labor practices.
 Every purchase also helps those in need through partnerships with organizations.

-NEW Cuddle + Kind – These hand-knit animal dolls that give meals to children in need with every purchase.
+Cuddle + Kind – These hand-knit animal dolls that give meals to children in need with every purchase.
 This is a Fair Trade company helping families and workers who make them in Peru.

 Dhana Inc. – a B Corporation to help both environment and human right issues to value the workers behind the items.
 Selling clothing items for babies and children as well as adults

 Green Toys – A US made toy company using recycled materials.
 These are toys made for kids and babies that are sustainable and environmentally friendly and non-toxic.